Internal Medicine Critical Care Medicine

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

 In general, working as an attending is not a bad idea and will help your skills as a clinician, but you need to make this time after residency meaningful.
 Get involved in writing and/or research in critical care.
 Join a critical care committee at your hospital.
 Become involved in national critical care organizations.
 Make sure you have a critical care mentor that will help ensure that you make this time as productive as possible.

 What if I’m a DO applicant?

-The merger of AOA and ACGME for emergency accreditation will hopefully strengthen DO applicants and further support equality between DO and MDs.
+The merger of AOA and ACGME for emergency accreditation will hopefully strengthen DO applicants and further support equality between DOs and MDs.
 DOs already make up a large portion of internal medicine residents and have proven worthy of matching subspecialties.
-There will be added difficulty but it is possible to match.
+There will be added difficulty, but it is possible to match.
 Contact individual programs to confirm they are receptive and whether all three USMLE Steps are required.

 What if I am an international applicant?